LaMEM _ Lithosphere and Mantle Evolution Model

 LaMEM crucially relies on:

-• PETSc 3.18.x, ideally installed with the external packages SUPERLU_DIST, MUMPS and PASTIX.
+• PETSc, ideally installed with the external packages SUPERLU_DIST, MUMPS and PASTIX.

 and to a minor extend on:

-• Python, to run the LaMEM testing environment, and see if things work as expected.
+• Julia, to run the LaMEM testing environment and see if things work as expected, and to facilitate creating more complicated input geometries.

 • GIT, in order to pull the latest version of LaMEM